 Shippers will award the lanes to the different providers, locking in the best rate for both and diversifying their “freight portfolio.”

-What Should Be Included in a Transportation RFP?
+What Should Be Included in a Trucking RFP?

 Transportation RFPs do not have to be particularly complicated.
 However, there are a few key points that you should be sure to include in your transportation RFP: